 Celebrating giving in the African American community is a key part of building an even stronger philanthropic network, according to Johnson.
 “People are looking for philanthropic opportunities, and there are certain communities that get overlooked,” he said.
 “That’s why it’s important to encourage people, to highlight this work and show people different ways to give and get involved.”

 Johnson is also keenly aware of the powerful impact many passionate individuals can have when they come together.
 He has created and participated in a number of Giving Circles, which allow participants to pool their charitable dollars and then decide together where that support goes.

 “Giving Circles leverage collective resources and provide opportunities for even greater funding,” Johnson said.
 “They also build strong, socially conscious networks as members teach and learn from one another.”

 After the 2012 African American Philanthropy Summit, Johnson helped establish the Our Hope, Our Future Giving Circle, which supports initiatives that help young people thrive via a fund housed within the Cleveland Foundation.
-He has also participated in Visions Giving Circle, which brings individual donors and potential grantees together in a forum where grantees present their proposals for consideration and build relationships with potential donors.
+He has also participated in the Inner Visions Giving Circle, which brings individual donors and potential grantees together in a forum where grantees present their proposals for consideration and build relationships with potential donors.

 The flexibility and team mentality of Giving Circles also make them great vehicles for early philanthropists to begin their journeys and test different models of giving, Johnson said.